thunderbird/webext-docs/messageDisplayScripts.rst

 .. note::

-  Registering a message display script through ``manifest.json`` is not possible at this point.
+  Registering a message display script in the *manifest.json* file is not possible at this point.

 .. role:: permission

 .. role:: value

+.. role:: code

 .. rst-class:: api-main-section